 Boisfort Peak - Baw Faw Peak Lookout Site

-Elevation: 3,110 feet
+Elevation: 3,120+ feet

-May 15, 1925: Baw Faw peak, the highest peak and most strategic forest fire outlook in Southwest Washington, situated in the extreme southwestern corner of Lewis County, is to have a full fledged weather observation station, the only one outside of the cities in the state, according to George C. Joy, state supervisor of forests.
-Mr. Joy visited Baw Faw peak on Wednesday, meeting there with George W. Alexander and O.A.
+On May 15, 1925, the Chehalis Bee-Nugget reported, "Baw Faw peak, the highest peak and most strategic forest fire outlook in Southwest Washington, situated in the extreme southwestern corner of Lewis County, is to have a full fledged weather observation station, the only one outside of the cities in the state, according to George C. Joy, state supervisor of forests.
+Mr. Joy visited Baw Faw peak on Wednesday, meeting there with Geo.
+W. Alexander and O.A.
 Schick of the Seattle United States weather bureau, who will install the apparatus.
 With co-operation of the weather bureau in the scientific end of it, the station is being installed at the joint expense of the Long-Bell Lumber Company, which has great timber holdings around and south of the peak, and by the Washington Forest Fire Association.
 The instruments, costing about $1,000, will include a wind direction and velocity and sunshine recording instrument, a hydro-thermograph and a rain gauge.
 The instruments will be kept at the fire lookout station on the peak in charge of H.O.
 Roundtree, one of the most experienced woodsmen and fire lookouts in Southwestern Washington.
 Last season he located a fire clear over in the Cascades, 50 miles away, to the exact location.
 Daily weather reports will be made by telephone to the Seattle bureau.
 The station will be of especial value in registering the upper air currents, rather than mere surface indications."
-(The Chehalis Bee-Nugget)
+The station was one of 17 being established in Washington to collect data on pre-forest fire weather conditions.
+BawFaw also got a powerful radio receiving set.
+H.O.
+Roundtree of Klaber was also reported (in the newspapers) as the lookout in 1931, 1936 and 1937.
+Itís likely he served at least between 1925 to 1937.